State Electricity Profiles

 As an energy consultant, I’ve seen savings vary from the 5% area to the 50% area.
 If I had to guess an average savings, I’d run with about 15%.
 Now bare in mind that these saving apply to the generation charges only.
 Whatever your local utility company is charging for the delivery (which includes billing, maintenance, outage calls, customer services, etc.) will continue to be billed at whatever rate you are currently paying them for these services.

-In the natural gas world, I haven’t been able to get rates cheaper than what the client has already had for the past few months.
-This is due to the depressed prices because of the natural gas glut that we had.
+In the natural gas world, I recall a time where I wasn’t able to get rates cheaper than what the client has already had.
+This was due to the depressed prices because of the natural gas glut that we had at the time.
 Some clients switched however, as they were happy to lock-in a flat rate for three years.
-Now, the summer of 2013 is a great time to lock-in rates for up to three years due to the conditions oulined in Gas Price Watch.
+Now, the summer of 2024 is a great time to lock-in rates for up to three years due to the conditions outlined in Gas Price Watch.

 Electricity is a very different story.
-I have yet to find a situation where I couldn’t save the client a good amount, and lock-in a good rate for a few years.
+For over a decade, I have yet to find a situation where I couldn’t save the client a good amount, and lock-in a good rate for a few years.
 My best was getting a church down from 18.5 cents per kilowatt hour to 8.2 cents per kwhr.
 That’s more than 50% savings!

 Energy Savings